apiato/apiato/docs/_docs/miscellaneous/faq.md

 <a name="q100"></a>
 ## I have a question and I can't find answer!!

-If you have a question, or didn't find an answer you were looking for.
+If you have a question, or did not find an answer you were looking for.
 First make sure your question is related to apiato and is not a general question.
 If so, then consider visiting the [apiato's Github Issues](https://github.com/apiato/apiato/issues) and searching for
 *keywords* related to your issue *(filter open and closed issues)*.